 In addition, use this instruction only when Monell liability is based on the acts of a final policymaker.
 For other bases of Monell liability, see Instructions 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy, Practice, or Custom—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Policy that Fails to Prevent Violations of Law or a Policy of Failure to Train—Elements and Burden of Proof).

 As noted in the Introductory Comment to this chapter, § 1983 liability of a local governing body may not be based on respondeat superior.
 Monell v.
 Dep’t of Soc.
 Servs. of N.Y., 436 U.S. 658, 691 (1978).
 Such liability may attach when the official or employee who caused a constitutional violation was acting as a “final policymaker.”
 Barone v.
 City of Springfield, 902 F.3d 1091, 1107 (9th Cir.
 2018) (citing Lytle v.
 Carl, 382 F.3d 978, 981 (9th Cir.
 2004)).
 “To hold a local governing body liable for an official’s conduct, a plaintiff must first show that the official (1) had final policymaking authority concerning the action … at issue; and (2) was the policymaker for the local governing body for the purposes of the particular act.”
 Goldstein v.
 City of Long Beach, 715 F.3d 750, 753 (9th Cir.
-2013).
+2013); Puente v.
+City of Phoenix, 123 F.4th 1035, 1065-66 (9th Cir.
+2024) (rejecting the argument that the police chief was the final policy maker sufficient to establish municipal liability because even assuming that the police chief “established municipal policy for the overall management of the event,” there was no evidence that the police chief “caused the situation-specific use of force against” an individual).

 Whether an official is a policymaker for Monell purposes is a question of state law for the court, rather than the jury, to decide.
 City of St. Louis v.
 Praprotnik, 485 U.S. 112, 123 (1988); see Ellins v.
 City of Sierra Madre, 710 F.3d 1049, 1066 (9th Cir.
 2013).
 The determination is made on a function-by-function approach analyzed under the state organizational structure.
 Goldstein, 715 F.3d at 753.
 A “policy” is a deliberate choice to follow a course of action made from among various alternatives by the official or officials responsible for establishing final policy with respect to the subject matter in question.
 Brown v.
 Lynch, 831 F.3d 1146, 1152 (9th Cir.
 2016)